Nacionalista Party: 2019

-Bongbong Marcos' presidency: 2022–present

 2022

 In late 2021, Bongbong Marcos left the Nacionalista Party and joined Partido Federal ng Pilipinas to start his presidential bid.

 In October of the same year, one of its top officials, Senator Ralph Recto, endorsed Manila Mayor Isko Moreno's presidential run, as he stated that Nacionalista members are open to endorsing any candidate and did not have any unified endorsement.

 But before May 2022, Manny Villar endorsed the tandem of Bongbong Marcos and presidential daughter Sara Duterte.
 Despite this, Recto stuck to supporting Moreno.

+Bongbong Marcos' presidency: 2022–present

 2025

 In 2024, the Nacionalista Party forged an alliance with the Partido Federal ng Pilipinas (PFP) and joined the Alyansa para sa Bagong Pilipinas coalition alongside PFP, NPC, and NUP.
 Nacionalista fielded Pia Cayetano, Camille Villar, Imee Marcos, and Ariel Querubin as candidates, but Marcos initially declined coalition membership and endorsement from her younger brother, President Bongbong Marcos, and Querubin later chose to run under the Riding-in-tandem Team alongside independent Bonifacio Bosita.
 In February 2025, during the campaign, Marcos appeared with the coalition and was reintroduced by her brother.
 However, she left Alyansa for good on March 26, citing reasons based on the arrest of former President Duterte.
 Villar and Marcos were later endorsed by Vice President Sara Duterte.

 Nacionalista presidents

-As of 2024, there have been a total of 5 Nacionalista presidents.
+As of 2026, there have been a total of 5 Nacionalista presidents.
 Those who won the presidency under other parties are not included.